mrtysn/cv/README.md

 ### 💻 How to Run Locally

-On the root folder of the project, run
+On the root folder of the project, run:

 - `pnpm install`
 - `pnpm run start`